tdodd3/mdnetworktools/README.md

 mdnetwork example.cfg

-Please see the /examples directory for examples of .cfg files and advanced scripts.
+Please see the /examples directory for examples of .cfg files.

 # Using CUDA
 MDNetworkTools has some features which can take advantage of a GPU.
 Currently, there are two ways to